rohankadekodi/cs360v-s23/lab0.md

 **Due date: January 24, 2023**

 Assignments will be submitted using GitHub Classroom.
-You will receive an invite link for the assignment when it is released.
+See Canvas for the invite link.
 You may make as many branches and commits as you would like while working on the lab.
 When you are ready to submit, make sure all changes have been pushed to the main branch of your group's repository in the classroom.
 GitHub Classroom will snapshot the repository at the due date, and course staff will leave feedback via a pull request.

 Please indicate if you are using any slip days in the Markdown file with the answers to the lab questions.